nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 18 - The Plague.md

 - **Key Event:** Angelica finds blue-green mold on old bread and identifies it as Penicillium.
 - **Key Event:** She performs a crude extraction of the antibiotic in a cave lab.
-  - _Character Defining Moment:_ **Angelica Vance** — She uses her historical knowledge to "cheat death" with primitive materials.
+  - _Character Defining Moment:_ **Angelica Ward** — She uses her historical knowledge to "cheat death" with primitive materials.

 ---